1 Timothy 4:9-11

 Amplified: With a view to this we toil and strive, [yes and] suffer reproach, because we have [fixed our] hope on the living God, Who is the Savior (Preserver, Maintainer, Deliverer) of all men, especially of those who believe (trust in, rely on, and adhere to Him).
 (Amplified Bible - Lockman)

-NLT: We work hard and suffer much in order that people will believe the truth, for our hope is in the living God, who is the Savior of all people, and particularly of those who believe. (
+NLT: We work hard and suffer much in order that people will believe the truth, for our hope is in the living God, who is the Savior of all people, and particularly of those who believe.
+(NLT - Tyndale House)

 Phillips: It is because we realise the paramount importance of the spiritual that we labour and struggle.
-We place our whole confidence in the living God, the Saviour of all men, and particularly of those who believe in him. (
+We place our whole confidence in the living God, the Saviour of all men, and particularly of those who believe in him.
+(Phillips: Touchstone)

 Young's Literal: for this we both labour and are reproached, because we hope on the living God, who is Saviour of all men -- especially of those believing.

 For it is for this - Wuest renders it "for with a view to this".
 The question a view toward what?
 Why do we labor and strive?
-It is so that the promise which godliness holds forth may actually be fulfilled in us (see 1Ti 4:8).
-This prize and goal provides motivation and inspiration for us to keep on disciplining ourselves for godliness.
+It is so that the promise (in this present life and throughout eternity) which godliness holds forth may actually be fulfilled in us (1Ti 4:8-note).
+This prize and goal provides motivation for dedication to discipline ourselves for godliness.

 Kopiao is in the present tense which indicates this is their habitual practice and like athletes in training we must continually exert what seems to be our last ounce of energy to "win the race".